Jane Powell: 1951–1958

-1959–1980: Theater and television
+1959–1980

 By the late 1950s, after Powell's contract with MGM expired and her film offers began to slow, she turned to theater.
 Her first summer stock role was in a production of Oklahoma! in Dallas, Texas, in 1958.
 The following year, she co-starred with Tab Hunter, Patty Duke, and Myrna Loy in a television remake of the musical Meet Me in St. Louis.
 She starred in a stage production of The Most Happy Fella (1962).
 In 1962, Powell made her debut appearance on the television series The Red Skelton Show, in which she appeared in numerous episodes until 1972.

 In 1964, Powell starred as Eliza Doolittle in a production of My Fair Lady at Los Angeles' Valley West Theatre, which established a record gross for West Coast-based productions of the play.
 She also toured in 1964 in a musical review titled Just 20 Plus Me!
 It was done to a recorded track and featured Powell with 20 handsome "chorus boys".
 Asked after the performance if the production was going to be made available on a commercial recording, she said simply "No."

 She had the title role in The Unsinkable Molly Brown in 1966, as well as the female lead in an Atlanta-based production of Carousel, followed by The Boy Friend at the Carousel Theater in Los Angeles in 1967.
 Also in 1967, she starred in a touring production of Brigadoon.
 Next, she portrayed Maria von Trapp in a production of The Sound of Music in 1968.
 In addition to her stage work, Powell appeared in three television films: Wheeler and Murdoch (1972), The Letters (1973), and Mayday at 40,000 Feet!
 (1976).

 In 1972, Powell appeared in a Cincinnati-based stage production of Meet Me In St. Louis.
 The following year, Powell made her Broadway debut playing the title character in Irene, following Debbie Reynolds' performance in the title role.
 Mel Gussow of The New York Times praised Powell's performance, writing: "The two stars are an equal match for peppiness.
 Miss Reynolds may score a point for clowning, but Miss Powell wins two for softness."

 Howard Keel and she appeared on stage together in a revival of Seven Brides for Seven Brothers, I Do!
 I Do! and South Pacific.